 Students and staff are leading efforts to reduce bottled water usage as part of our commitment to sustainability and creating less waste.
 These initiatives range from the installation of refill stations in our buildings to educational campaigns to persuade our community to eliminate bottled water use and waste.

-- The Harvard Faculty Club recently eliminated use of bottle water in there restaurant and for events (resulting in eliminating the use of over 15,000 plastic and glass bottles annually).
+- The Harvard Faculty Club eliminated use of bottle water in there restaurant and for events (resulting in eliminating the use of over 15,000 plastic and glass bottles annually).
 The Dining Halls have filtered water dispenser for students.

 - At Commencement, instead of water bottles we use 5 gallon bottles of water to discourage waste.